zhanglynz/learn_R_in_x_lessons/docs/lesson_5.md

 - Using `match.arg()`---see this in the following example, "add, subtract and multiply".
 - Function factory---see this in the following example, "create an operation".
 - Functions are "objects", and they can be put in a list---see this in the following example, "put function in a list".
+- Using `UseMethod`---simple OOP---see this in the following simple example, "using `UseMethod`"

 **Example:** get sum of words